oysterhotels/oysterhotels.github.io/_posts/2016-03-03-replacing-crontab-and-task-scheduler-with-rundeck.md

 ## We're hiring!

-If you like good engineering and automation and want to come work for us, [contact us](http://www.oyster.com/about/contact/) or [apply here](http://www.tripadvisor.com/careers/search-jobs?job_category=6&location=19&keywords=)!
+If you like good engineering and automation and want to come work for us, [apply here](http://www.tripadvisor.com/careers/search-jobs?job_category=6&location=19&keywords=)!